maksimmishakov/mismatch-recruiter/docs/COMPREHENSIVE_ARCHITECTURE_GUIDE.md

 ## Conclusion

-The Lamoda AI Recruiter architecture is designed to be scalable, secure, and maintainable.
+The Mismatch AI Recruiter architecture is designed to be scalable, secure, and maintainable.
 As the system grows, we will progressively enhance the architecture to support increasing demands while maintaining code quality and system reliability.